-C-1 Q: The CP says that when establishing appropriate policies and procedures, a party should consider the industry's generally adopted best practices and standards for institutional trade processing (BPSs).
-The CP footnotes the Canadian Capital Market Association's (CCMA) BPSs as an example.
-My ICPM firm has developed and designed specific policies and procedures that are unique to our own business structure and risk profile in the trading and investing of securities.
-While my firm's policies and procedures may not be the same as the CCMA's general BPSs, they are adequate to meet the requirements of NI 24-101.
-Is my firm complying with NI 24-101?

-A: Yes, provided that your policies and procedures are reasonably designed to meet the requirements of NI 24-101.
-Parties should consider the industry's BPSs, but need not necessarily adopt them.
+- C-1 Q: The CP says that when establishing appropriate policies and procedures, a party should consider the industry's generally adopted best practices and standards for institutional trade processing.
+My PM firm has developed and designed specific policies and procedures that are unique to our own business structure and risk profile in the trading and investing of securities.
+While my firm's policies and procedures may differ from those of other firms, they are adequate to meet the requirements of NI 24-101.
+Is my firm complying with NI 24-101? - A: Yes, provided that your policies and procedures are reasonably designed to meet the requirements of NI 24-101.
 See section 2.4(1) of the CP.
 We recognize that market participants may have different policies and procedures for their unique business circumstances.
-See section 2.4(2) of the CP.

-- C-2 Q: A number of logistical issues are associated with compliance with NI 24-101, for example: - What do we have to cover in our trade matching policies and procedures? - What systems and processes do we have to change to comply with the Instrument? - What are some of the systems or service providers available to help us comply? - Are we going to have to hire additional staff?
+See section 2.4(2) of the CP. - C-2 Q: A number of logistical issues are associated with compliance with NI 24-101, for example: - What do we have to cover in our trade matching policies and procedures? - What systems and processes do we have to change to comply with the Instrument? - What are some of the systems or service providers available to help us comply? - Are we going to have to retrain or hire additional staff?

 A: NI 24-101 is generally a principles-based rule.
 It does not prescribe in detail what a market participant's policies and procedures should cover.
 However, the CP does provide some useful guidance on this question.
 See section 2.4 and 2.3(2)(b) of the CP.
-Industry groups, such as the CCMA and Investment Industry Association of Canada (IIAC), have made suggestions to assist market participants in this area.
+The industry has made suggestions to assist market participants in this area.
 Based on those suggestions, we recommend that trade-matching parties follow these basic steps:

-- Review your current systems capabilities and processes to identify what may prevent your firm from achieving the Instrument's requirements; - 2.
-Develop policies and procedures to achieve the targets set out in sections 4.1 and 10.2 of the Instrument; - 3.
-Identify what changes need to be made to the services provided by third party vendors, or whether third party service providers could assist you in complying with the Instrument: - 4.
-Develop with your trade-matching parties a form of trade-matching statement or agreement; - 5.
-Put in place monitoring processes to assess your own and other trade-matching parties' compliance with the Instrument including the required timelines; - 6.
-Plan to meet the exception reporting targets for each calendar quarter; - 7.
-Make and test any systems and process changes needed; and
+- 1. Review your current systems capabilities and processes to identify what may prevent your firm from achieving the Instrument's requirements; - 2.
+Develop policies and procedures to achieve the target set out in section 4.1 of the Instrument; - 3.
+Identify what changes need to be made to the services provided by third party vendors, or whether third party service providers could assist you in complying with the Instrument;

+- 4. Develop with your trade-matching parties a form of trade-matching statement or agreement; - 5.
+Put in place monitoring processes to assess your own and other tradematching parties' compliance with the Instrument including the required timelines: - 6.
+Plan to meet the exception reporting target for each calendar quarter; - 7.
+Make and test any systems and process changes needed; and - 8.
 Enter into any agreements and/or receive any statements from other trade matching parties.

 Some service providers will likely be matching service utilities (MSUs) operating in the Canadian institutional marketplace.
 These MSUs may facilitate the matching process for certain trade-matching parties.
 See section 2.5 of the CP.
-In the short term, you may need to hire additional back-office staff to comply with the matching requirements.
-If so, as you become more efficient, you may be able to reduce staff.
+In the short term, you may need to retrain or hire additional back-office staff to comply with the matching requirements.
+If so, as you become more efficient, you may be able to re-allocate staff.
 In addition, you may need to upgrade your systems to enhance your interoperability with other trade matching parties.
 See section 2.4(2) of the CP.